-These kind of factors rarely are directly observed in the data.
-However, research on voter turnout has pointed out that a number of socio-economic and demographic characteristics have a strong link with the costs and benefits of voting (Almond and Verba 1963; Verba and Nie 1972; Wolfinger and Rosenstone 1980).
-The emphasis of this paper is on such traits.
+Costs and benefits of voting rarely are directly observable to the researcher, and our setting is not an exception.
+However, research on voter turnout has pointed out that a number of socioeconomic and demographic characteristics have a strong link with such factors (Almond and Verba 1963; Brady, Verba, and Schlozman 1995; Verba and Nie 1972; Wolfinger and Rosenstone 1980).7 The emphasis of this paper is on traits that we are able to capture using the information from the Swedish administrative registries.